francoisvandijk/tippy/docs/TIPPY_DECISION_LEDGER.md

 Establishes a repeatable, immutable governance protocol for every development phase.

 **This section is LOCKED.
 No modifications without Ledger amendment process.**

+### §19.10 — AI Auto-Approval Exception (Locked)

+**Scope:**

+Defines when an AI agent may self-approve a PR without a human Governance Trio review, while remaining compliant with all Ledger-locking rules.

+**19.10.1 Conditions for Auto-Approval**

+An AI agent may self-approve a PR **only if all conditions are true**:

+1. The PR modifies **no source code**, only governance files.

+2. Changes are strictly additive and do not alter or remove any existing locked section.

+3. CI (Doppler) passes on the PR branch and on main.

+4. Immutable audit logs (§25.x) are updated automatically.

+5. The agent performs a full §19.9 verification before approval.

+**19.10.2 Forbidden Auto-Approval Cases**

+AI agents may *not* auto-approve PRs that:

+- Modify any code, scripts, migrations, or workflows.

+- Change or delete locked sections.

+- Introduce secrets, tokens, or environment variables.

+- Affect POPIA-protected data models.

+- Are part of a Phase close-out requiring Governance Trio sign-off.

+**19.10.3 Required Audit Entries**

+For every auto-approval, the agent must record:

+- PR number

+- Commit hash

+- Timestamp

+- Ledger sections validated

+- CI run ID

+- Auto-approval justification

+**19.10.4 Security & Oversight**

+Auto-approved PRs are automatically routed to:

+- ENGINEERING_LEAD_GH

+- COMPLIANCE_OFFICER_GH

+- DEVOPS_LEAD_GH

+for post-merge audit.

 ---